Drupal and WordPress, Two Years On

 Comments – especially yours – are excellent for filling in gaps.
 They are also excellent for asking questions, and for offering me inducements to write more detailed comparisons of Drupal and WordPress and the communities and organizations behind them…

-19 Responses to “Drupal and WordPress, Two Years On”
+19 thoughts on “Drupal and WordPress, Two Years On”

 I see that you’re in Waltham, MA – a place I visted a few times when I was based on Boston.